erik78se/hello-world-reactive/README.md

 # layer-flight-check

-This is the working code for the "flight-check" tutorial in juju development.
+This is the code for the "flight-check" tutorial in juju development.

+You will learn about writing a "Juju Layer" in this tutorial.

 It builds on the "Hello World" charm tutorial. https://github.com/erik78se/charm-hello-world/wiki